dyhes/zulip/docs/contributing/design-discussions.md

   discussion (with or without "moderator" permissions in the organization).

-- **Design team**: Anyone working actively on the design of the feature at hand and/or overall design for the Zulip product.
+- **Design team**: Anyone working actively on the design of the feature at hand and/or overall design for the Aloha product.

 - [Decision makers](#guidelines-for-decision-makers): Project maintainers
   responsible for design decisions, including design leaders, product leaders,